Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Appendix

 \subsection{Data}

 We have used international trade and GDP data from the database curated by Gleditsch~\cite{Gleditsch} for the years 1950, 1960, 1970, 1980, 1990 and 2000.
 This database includes yearly trade volumes $w_{ij}$ (which we have symmetrized by taking the sum of $w_{ij}+w_{ji}$), yearly GDP values, and the (time-independent) distance matrix $R_{ij}$.
-The numer $N$ of countries increases over time from roughly 85 in 1950 to approximately 200 in 2000.
-Both GDP and trade date are reported in U.S. dollars.
+The number $N$ of countries increases over time from roughly 85 in 1950 to approximately 200 in 2000.
+Both GDP and trade data are reported in U.S. dollars and are therefore integer-valued.
 To produce Fig.~\ref{fig-world}, we have used the BACI database~\cite{BACI}, which reports imports and exports between $N=208$ countries in 2011.
 The BACI data were originally in disaggregated form, where total trade was resolved into 96 different non-overlapping commodity classes.
 We have aggregated all these commodity classes together, and again symmetrized, to obtain a dataset consistent with the Gleditsch data used for the earlier years.